-3.6 Appointments
+3.7 Appointments

-One hundred and ninety-nine positions (136 permanent and 63 fixed term) had sufficient information to identify how they had been filled.
-About one third of those advertised jobs could not be filled and a further 5% were filled by LATs.
+199 positions (136 permanent and 63 fixed term) had sufficient information to identify how they had been filled.
+About one third of those advertised jobs could not be filled and a further 5% were filled by LATTs.
 These are the highest figures in our records.

-Comparatively, in 2019 13% of positions could not be filled and 2% were filled by LATs.
+Comparatively, in 2019 13% of positions could not be filled and 2% were filled by LATTs.
 In 2013 those figures were respectively 8% and 2%.

 Position type Appointment type (% jobs)

-r osition type External Internal LATT Could not fill
+r osmon type External Internal LATT Could not fill

 Permanent 58 4 5 33

 Fixed term 63 2 5 30